Reviews You Can Rely On

 Weight is a factor to consider when choosing a hiking boot, as it translates directly into efficiency.
 It will be more efficient to lift less weight with each step over the course of a hike (for day hikes, this is estimated at between 6,300 and 10,500 steps on average).
 That makes intuitive sense, though there is a limit to how much weight savings a boot can have before you find a decrease in stability and performance on more aggressive terrain.
 We give this metric 15% of our total scoring, recognizing that it is important but shouldn't be the determining factor in choosing a boot.

-The Salomon X Ultra Mid 4 Gore-Tex is almost the lightest product we tested at 1.85 pounds for a US men's size 11 — a weight unheard of just a few years ago in this category.
-The Lone Peak ALL-WTHR Mid 2 is a smidge lighter at 1.83 pounds, giving those who want a wider fit another excellent lightweight option.
-There are certainly some trade-offs to going with the lightest possible boot, namely support and durability.
+The Lone Peak ALL-WTHR Mid 2 weighed in at just 1.83 pounds, giving those who want a wider fit an excellent lightweight option, while the Salomon X Ultra 5 Mid is nearly as light but has a thicker, heavier footbed.
+There are certainly some trade-offs to going with the lightest possible boot, namely, support and durability.
 We loved the Keen Zionic Waterproof Mid, as it was one of only three boots to be under 2 pounds, but the sacrifice in support was too great for us to recommend it for more than just on-trail use.
 Think of these boots as a bridge between heavy-duty boots and more minimal hiking shoes.
 We found a lot of really capable contenders around the 2-pound mark, namely the La Sportiva Ultra Raptor II, which is light enough but gives up nothing in performance.

 Credit: Ryan Huetter